dumrich/Slingshot-trie/README.md

 # Slingshot Trie challenge documentation
 Slingshot default takehome challenge.

+This is the client README.
+For the server documentation, go to README_SERVER.md

 ## What it is
 My submision for the take home challenge includes a: